LordED3/LordED3/README.md

 <h2>📂 About Me: </h2>

-<b> I am an Enthusiastic and dedicated person pursuing a degree in Computer Systems Technology - Networking at Centennial College, Ontario.
-Committed to continuous improvement, I consistently strive to learn and adapt to emerging technologies.
-Eager to capitalize on my skills and knowledge by actively seeking opportunities that will allow me to contribute to and thrive in the dynamic field of technology. </b>
+<b> Fueled by curiosity and driven by technology, I am a passionate tech enthusiast and DIY IT specialist in the early stages of my career.
+Dedicated to learning through hands-on experimentation, I'm eager to apply my skills and enthusiasm to solving complex problems </b>

 <h2> 🛠️  Languages and Tools : </h2>
 <div>